 Though not a guitarist, Thelonious Monk is one of the most commonly studied jazz musicians when guitarists begin to explore improvisational and compositional techniques on the instrument.
-With a strong focus on polyphonic lines, playing two or more notes at once, as well as a unique rhythmic approach to improvising, Monk’s lines are full of material that can be translated from the keyboard to the fretboard as you expand your jazz guitar soloing vocabulary in the woodshed.
+With a strong focus on polyphonic lines, playing two or more notes at once, as well as a unique rhythmic approach to improvising, Monk’s lines are full of material that can be translated from the keyboard to the fretboard as you expand your jazz guitar soloing vocabulary.

-To help you add a bit of Monk to your improvised lines and phrases, here are five classic Monk lines over major and minor ii V I progressions, as well as static 7th chords that you can study, break down to their component parts and add to your jazz guitar soloing ideas today.
+To help you add a bit of Monk to your improvised lines and phrases, here are five classic Monk lines over major ii V I and minor ii V I progressions, as well as static dominant 7th chords that you can study, break down to their component parts and add to your jazz guitar soloing ideas today.

 As well, to help bring these licks to life, there is a sample blues solo at the end of the lesson that you can use as a vehicle to begin taking these lines from the practice room to the bandstand in your own playing.

 This first Monk lick features a nice double-stop (B-C) in the first bar that is characteristic of Monk’s playing and something that translates well to the guitar fretboard.

 In the second measure, you can see the Edim7 arpeggio being used to outline a C7b9 chord in this setting.

 Playing a dim7 arpeggio from the 3rd of a dominant 7th chord is something that Monk, and just about every jazz musician, uses to bring a rootless 7b9 sound to their lines and phrases.